stefanolande/YSFBMDirect/README.md

 ## Installation

-Clone the repository and create your configuration file and set your callsign and password.
+Clone the repository and create your configuration file.
+Set your callsign and password in the file.

 ```
 git clone https://github.com/stefanolande/pYSFBMGateway.git